 As our city’s population grows, so too does the diversity of people who call Calgary home.
 It is projected that by 2020, Calgary’s immigrant population will reach almost half a million.
 Making sure that newcomers feel accepted and supported helps them adapt and settle into their new country.
-For immigrant and refugee families, the role of schools plays an integral role in their successful integration.
+For immigrant and refugee families, the role of schools plays a vital role in their successful integration.

 We understand that adjusting to a new school environment can be stressful for anyone, especially people who are unfamiliar with Canadian culture and society.
-This is why we created the Connections for Multi-Cultural Students program, which is offered in partnership with the Calgary Catholic School District.
-The program goal is to give students and families a sense of belonging, ownership and inspire active involvement in school life.
+This is why we created the Multicultural School Support Program, which is offered in partnership with the Calgary Catholic School District.
+The program goal is to give students and families a sense of belonging and inspire active involvement in school life.

 - 100% of parents surveyed reported that they feel more connected to their child’s teacher

-- 97% of parents identified that they have increased skills/strategies on parenting
+- 97% of parents identified that they have increased parenting skills and strategies

-- 95% of parents said that their child has increased strategies to cope with challenges at school
+- 95% of parents said that their child has more strategies to cope with challenges at school

-- 80% of teachers said they found communication with parents improved
+- 80% of teachers said they found communication with parents had improved

 At CFS, our role is to serve as a conduit for communication, integration and cultural understanding between parents, students and school personnel.
 Throughout the school year, our trained staff provide referrals and teach families how to access community services, advocate for students and their families, and help parents understand how the school systems work, including their rights, roles and responsibilities.

 For more information, contact Sarah Rosenfeld at 403.205.5209 or firstname.lastname@example.org